 Prior to becoming COO, Krzanich held senior leadership positions within Intel’s manufacturing organization.
 He was responsible for Fab/Sort Manufacturing from 2007 to 2011 and Assembly and Test from 2003 to 2007.
 From 2001 to 2003, he was responsible for the implementation of the 0.13-micron logic process technology across Intel’s global factory network.
 From 1997 to 2001, Krzanich served as the Fab 17 plant manager, where he oversaw the integration of Digital Equipment Corporation’s semiconductor manufacturing operations into Intel’s manufacturing network.
 The assignment included building updated facilities as well as initiating and ramping 0.18-micron and 0.13-micron process technologies.
 Prior to this role, Krzanich held plant and manufacturing manager roles at multiple Intel factories.

 Krzanich began his career at Intel in 1982 in New Mexico as a process engineer.
-He holds a bachelor’s degree in Chemistry from San Jose State University and has one patent for semiconductor processing.
-Krzanich is also a member of the board of directors of the Semiconductor Industry Association.
+He holds a bachelor’s degree in chemistry from San Jose State University and has one patent for semiconductor processing.
+Krzanich is also a member of the board of directors of Deere and Company.